coreruleset/coreruleset/.github/ISSUE_TEMPLATE/01_false-positive.md

 If you cannot submit neither curl call nor log files nor a payload to reproduce the behavior, there is litterally nothing we can do for you.
-Please help us to the information we need to help you.
+Please help us to get access to the information we need to help you.
 -->

 ### Your Environment